 The Freedom to Marry Internationally

-Sixteen countries now have the freedom to marry for same-sex couples nationwide (Netherlands, Belgium, Spain, Canada, South Africa, Norway, Sweden, Portugal, Iceland, Argentina, Denmark, France, Brazil, Uruguay, and New Zealand - plus Britain, which has passed a law that has not yet taken effect), while two others have regional or court-directed provisions enabling same-sex couples to share in the freedom to marry (Mexico and the United States).
+Sixteen countries now have the freedom to marry for same-sex couples nationwide (Netherlands, Belgium, Spain, Canada, South Africa, Norway, Sweden, Portugal, Iceland, Argentina, Denmark, France, Brazil, Uruguay, and New Zealand - plus Britain), while two others have regional or court-directed provisions enabling same-sex couples to share in the freedom to marry (Mexico and the United States).
 Many other countries provide some protections for such couples.
 As more and more countries and parts of the United States win the freedom to marry, we see that families are helped, and communities and countries made stronger, by protecting all loving committed couples.
 Click the map to enlargen it.
-(Last Updated: January 2014)
+(Last Updated: March 2014)

 Countries with the Freedom to Marry

 The Netherlands was the first country to end the exclusion of same-sex couples from marriage in 2001, when their Parliament voted 107-33 to eliminate discrimination from their marriage laws.
 The law requires that at least one member of the couple be a Dutch national or live in the Netherlands, and it took effect on April 1, 2001.
 Anne-Marie Thus, a Dutch lesbian who married in 2001, explains, "It's really become less of something that you need to explain.
 We're totally ordinary.
 We take our children to preschool every day.
 People know they don't have to be afraid of us."
 In December 2012, the Dutch Caribbean island of Saba also established the freedom to marry.